Table of Contents

 Later, explore more of Vila Real including UTAD Botanical Garden and Capela Nova (chapel).
 A nearby winery you could drive or take a taxi to is Adega Vila Real.

-Getting to Vila Real from Porto: Rede Expressos buses depart regularly costing €10 each way and taking 1 hour 20 minutes.
+Getting to Vila Real from Porto: Rede Expressos buses depart regularly costing €10 each way (departing from 7am and returning until 9pm) and taking 1 hour 20 minutes.
 Book using Busbud.

 4. Braga (1 hour journey time)